DyhanieMatkoy/Erection/docs/schema_change_guide.md

-# Schema Change Guide for Erection Project
+# Schema Change Guide for CTM Project

-This guide provides a standardized process for implementing database schema changes in the Erection project.
+This guide provides a standardized process for implementing database schema changes in the CTM project.

 ## Overview

-The Erection project uses SQLAlchemy with Alembic for database migrations.
+The CTM project uses SQLAlchemy with Alembic for database migrations.
 This guide outlines the complete process for making schema changes, from planning to implementation.

 ## Process Overview